Some people swear by frameworks, some of us work best with grids and yet others prefer to build child themes off the WordPress default theme(s).

 - 4 Social Media share buttons in post footer on single post template

-With the name I have tried to already suggest what it is.
+With the name we have tried to already suggest what it is.
 Take this theme and “jump off a cliff” (not literally of course) to make it into the site you want it to become.

 The theme is available for download via its own website WP Basejump.